devsocial-project/es6-7-8-9-10-Cheatsheet/README.md

     //-->Finished shower
     //-->Do Homework, then have dinner, then take shower,  all finished
 ```
-Call multiple tasks at the same time, only trigger `then` or `catch` when all of the tasks have been fulfilled/rejected:
+`Promise.all`: Call multiple tasks at the same time, only trigger `then` or `catch` when all of the tasks have been fulfilled/rejected:
 ```javascript
 Promise.all([doHomework(),haveDinner(),takeShower()])
     .then(function(){
             console.log("all finished");
         });
 ```
-Call multiple tasks at the same time, trigger `then` or `catch` when one of the tasks has been fulfilled/rejected:
+`Promise.race`: Call multiple tasks at the same time, trigger `then` or `catch` when one of the tasks has been fulfilled/rejected:
 ```javascript
 Promise.race([doHomework(),haveDinner(),takeShower()])
     .then(function(){